wojtekzw/statsdaemon/README.md

   tags: host = dev, env = prod, zone = west
 ```
 Tags encoding pattern can be changed/enchanced in function `parseBucketAndTags(name string) (string, map[string]string, error)`

+Importants bugs:
+* reading config from YAML overwrites config from flags - USE ONLY ONE METHOD NOW !
+** eg. statsdaemon --config="myconfig.yml" is OK
+** statsdaemon --config="myconfig.yml" --debug=true is not OK as debug will have default value or from myconfig.yml if exists in config file

 Installing
 ==========